BenjaminHaos/haos_clickables/README.md

 # Haos Clickables

-This is a simple website that lets the viewer click a button to copy a line of text to their clipboard.
+This is a simple webage that lets the viewer click a button to copy a line of text to their clipboard.

 ### Examples of Use: